 I've quoted approximate times for the walks, but these should be treated as a very rough guide only, and are probably minimums.
 They are timed at what is for me a fairly brisk walk, not a stroll, though if you're the right side of 40 you may be able to do them faster!
 On the other hand I have not allowed anything for standing or sitting to absorb views, optional detours, viewing historical monuments or taking refreshments.
 (Where I've called a detour "optional" it is not included in the timings.)

 Where I've quoted road names these can be found in "Perry's Guide", which is readily available locally and which would be a useful accompaniment to at least some of these walks, though it doesn't necessarily show all my smaller paths.
 I used the A5 size edition of 2005, now replaced by a slightly larger version, sold at a reasonable price.
 A free of charge folding version is also currently available (presumably subsidised by 'Visit Guernsey') and may prove adequate, though it lacks many of the road names of the booklet version.
 A 1:25,000 Ordnance Survey map of Guernsey has also been available in the past.
 However this does not show the road names, and many of the smaller lanes and tracks are not named on the ground.

-I started writing these walks some seven years ago, but am still covering the ground and have kept them up to date with any changes.
+I started writing these walks some eight years ago, but am still covering the ground and have kept them up to date with any changes.
 (Sometimes, if significant changes have been made, I've added a revision date at the bottom.)
 However things do sometimes change from day to day, and if you do find anything that I've overlooked, or any difficulties in route finding, it would be helpful to let me know via the comments page.